 Your collision coverage would pay for damage to your vehicle, and your auto insurance liability coverage would pay for damage to the other cars.

-If the situation were reversed and someone hit your parked car but did not leave information, your uninsured motorist coverage would pay for the damage, Bonelli says.
+If the situation were reversed and someone hit your parked car but did not leave information, your collision coverage would pay for the damage, Bonelli says.

 4. I got towed.